muratk5n/thirdwave/en/README.md

 ---

+H2 View: "Turquoise hydrogen made from pyrolysis is efficient, clean and potentially even carbon negative, according to a ‘Pyrolysis:
+Potential and possible applications of a climate friendly hydrogen production’ report.
+The report, from Hydrogen Europe in collaboration with the German Technical and Scientific Association for Gas and Water (DVGW), was published this week..

+Its appeal is that [the hardware] can be installed at point of use wherever there is methane, thereby avoiding large infrastructure CAPEX, and it uses minimal electricity, making it more competitive than green hydrogen in a high electricity price environment"

+---

 How could the junk science and technology category be complete without the multiverse, string theory and the LHC?
 Added.

 [[-]](2018/09/multiverse-string-theory.html)

----

-H2 View: "Turquoise hydrogen made from pyrolysis is efficient, clean and potentially even carbon negative, according to a ‘Pyrolysis:
-Potential and possible applications of a climate friendly hydrogen production’ report.

-The report, from Hydrogen Europe in collaboration with the German Technical and Scientific Association for Gas and Water (DVGW), was published this week to coincide with European Hydrogen Week...

-Its appeal is that it can be installed at point of use wherever there is methane, thereby avoiding large infrastructure CAPEX, and it uses minimal electricity, making it “more competitive” than green hydrogen in a high electricity price environment"

 ---